 One reader said she donates fabric to her local women’s prison where they teach quilting classes.
 You might want to check your local resources like prisons, homeless shelters, or refugee relief agencies that may teach sewing and quilting classes.

-If you know of other organizations (or you are one) looking for fabric donations, please leave a comment or contact me directly at email@example.com.
+If you know of other organizations (or you are one) looking for fabric donations, please leave a comment on this post or contact me directly at firstname.lastname@example.org and I’ll add them as soon as I get a chance.

 A couple of years ago I hosted a Sew Goodness monthly challenge that taught me a lot about sewing for good causes.
 There are SO many out there.
 My goal was to up my charity sewing and contributions.
 Ideally, my hope was to sew a simple charity sewing project each month.